Pat Welsh (author)

-Patricia Ruth Fisher-Smith Welsh, also known as Pat Welsh and Patricia Fisher, (1929) is an American television performer, columnist, garden editor, public speaker, and author.
+Patricia Ruth Fisher-Smith Welsh, also known as Pat Welsh and Patricia Fisher, (born 1929) is an American television performer, columnist, garden editor, public speaker, and author.

 Welsh is known for her books, videos, and television programs on gardening.
 She is also known as an early advocate of using Mediterranean gardening techniques in the coastal areas of California.

 Early years

 She was born in Halifax, Yorkshire, England, in 1929 to Emerson Lyman Fisher-Smith and Ruth Beatrice Ambler.
-Her parents were socialites who lost their money and residence in the Wall Street Crash of 1929.
-The family was forced to live with their parents; they went first to the Gleddings and then to Hoyle Court, After her parents divorced, they both moved separately to the United States, leaving the children in England until they become eligible to emigrate.
+Her parents were socialites who lost their money and residence in the Wall Street crash of 1929.
+The family was forced to live with their parents; they went first to the Gleddings and then to Hoyle Court.
+After her parents divorced, they both moved separately to the United States, leaving the children in England until they became eligible to emigrate.
 In 1939, Welsh and her siblings arrived in New York City.

 Welsh's family moved into a farmhouse in Bucks County, Pennsylvania farm.
 During here time there, Welsh learned sculpture, watercolor painting, and numerous outdoor skills.
 She was inspired to become a writer by family friendships with James Michener, Pearl Buck, William L. White, and Oscar Hammerstein II.

 In 1944, the family moved to Southern California.
 Welsh graduated from Hollywood High School, received a B.A. from Scripps College in Claremont, California.

 On June 8, 1951, she married Maximilian Welsh, a Los Angeles trial lawyer for the Santa Fe Railroad.
 He later became a California Superior Court Judge and was a founder of the San Diego Inn of Court.
 In 1956, the couple built a home in Del Mar, California that was designed by John Lloyd Wright, They had two children, Francesca Filanc and Wendy Woolf.